thecartercenter/nemo-docs/content/smssetup/smssetup.rst

 5. Click :guilabel:`Create`.
 6. Under Inbound Settings, check :guilabel:`PROCESS INBOUND MESSAGES`.
 7. To get the :guilabel:`REQUEST URL`, get back to your NEMO/ELMO mission, click :guilabel:`Settings` then in the :guilabel:`Incoming SMS Token` section click :guilabel:`How do I use this?` and copy the URL that shows up in the dialog.
-8. Under Outbound Settings, set :guilabel:`STATUS CALLBACK URL` with the same URL used in the previous step.
+8. Outbound Settings should be left blank.

 At the end you should have a configuration similar to this one: